Adri-Pineda/Adri-Pineda/README.md

 I'm a data analyst focused on turning messy datasets into clear, stakeholder-ready insights.
-I enjoy the full process — from profiling raw data and engineering features, to building dashboards that help finance and operations teams make better decisions.
+I enjoy the full process — from profiling raw data and improving quality features, to storytelling throgh building dashboards and reports that help teams make better decisions.

 ---